mothership-ec/mothership/README.md

 + A **Unix-like** operating system (i.e. OSX, Linux, etc)
 	+ Mothership **will not** work in a Windows environment at present
 + **Composer**
 	+ Composer is a PHP dependency manager which can be downloaded from <a href="https://getcomposer.org/download/">the Composer website</a>.
+It handles the installation, updating and removal of Mothership modules.
 	+ It is recommended that you install Composer globally

 ## Installation